Kingstown Port of Call

 Transport

-Kingstown from the cruise terminal is easily walked to as are all parts of the small city.
-For farther away attractions, taxis wait just outside the cruise terminal.
+Kingstown can be comfortably reached on foot from the cruise terminal, and a lot of the small city can likewise be explored on foot.
+For more distant island attractions, taxis wait just outside the cruise terminal.
 Privately owned vans circle the island and can be flagged down from the roadside.
-A ferry connects to separate islands.
-To rent a car, drivers must first purchase a temporary drivers license for EC$50.
+A ferry connects to other nearby islands.
+To rent a car, drivers must first purchase a temporary driver's license.

 Attractions

-Kingstown itself is a fun if quick place to discover, especially the central market for fresh produce and several historic churches.
-Up the hill is an extremely interesting and historic botanical garden with a breadfruit tree given by Captain Bligh.
-Great scenic views are seen from a drive through Mesopotamia Valley and Queens Drive.
+Kingstown itself is a fun place to explore, especially the central market and several historic churches.
+Up the hill there is an extremely interesting and historic botanical garden with a breadfruit tree gifted to the island by Captain Bligh.
+Great scenic views can be enjoyed on the drive through Mesopotamia Valley and along Queens Drive.
 Fort Charlotte is also a great climb for views over the city.
-There are many pristine diving spots all over the coast as well as small secluded beaches.
+There are many pristine scuba diving and snorkelling spots all over the coast as well as several small secluded beaches.

 Restaurants